spatialos/UnrealGDK/SpatialGDK/Documentation/content/how-to-use-schema.md

 This command generates schema using a full scan for all classes that have replicated properties or RPCs, and generates individual [snapshots]({{urlRoot}}/content/glossary#snapshot) (`<MapName>.snapshot`) for each map.
 Any specified map paths that end in `/` are interpreted as a directory, and snapshots are generated for each .umap found under these paths.

 As the GDK automatically generates all the schema you need, you do not have to write or edit schema manually when using the GDK.

-## Which method to use

-Select **Schema (Full Scan)** or generate schema via the command line if you have:

-* not generated any schema for your project.
-* added or edited a class with replicated properties or RPCs that is not currently loaded by the Editor.

-Select **Schema** (this is the iterative method) if you have:

-* added or edited a class with replicated properties or RPCs that is currently loaded by the Editor.

 ## How to delete schema